 Medical records are maintained for each employee with occupational exposure in accordance with 29 CFR 1910.20, "Access to Employee Exposure and Medical Records."
-The documentation of refusal of the vaccination is kept at Macomb County Human Resources, who is responsible for maintenance of the required medical records.
+The documentation of refusal of the vaccination is kept at Macomb County Human Resources, 10 N. Main St., 4th Floor, Mt.
+Clemens, MI, who is responsible for maintenance of the required medical records.
 These confidential records are maintained separately from the regular personnel files and are maintained for at least the duration of employment plus 30 years.
-Employee medical records are provided upon request of the employee or to anyone who has written consent of the employee within 15 working days.
+Employee medical records are provided upon request of the employee or to anyone having written consent of the employee within 15 working days.
 Such requests should be sent to the Macomb County Human Resources Department.